alercah/rado/lang.md

 which can be used to make sets of defaults which can be selected without having to pick each individual option.

-The block consists of statements of the form *name* `=` *expression*.
+The block consists of comma-separated assignments of the form *name* `=>` *expression*.
 The name must name a config, and the expression must be a constant.
-Selecting the configs, subject to later overrides.
+Selecting the configset, subject to later overrides, sets the values of all the configs as it specifies.

-The block can also contain statements that are simply the name of another configset.
+The block can also contain entries that are simply the name of another configset.
 In this case, the configset is treated as if it contains the values in the other configset as well, as modified by any explicit assignments.
 A configset cannot contain multiple overlapping configsets, nor can it contain